frederickw082922/lockdown_readthedocs/docs/source/remediate/rem_development.rst

   - Each control gets it's own task and that task needs a name.
 The name format is category | STIG ID | PATCH or AUDIT | title of control copied from STIG.

-  - PATCH or AUDIT - This is in reference to the task making a change (PATCH) or does not make a change (AUDIT).
+  - PATCH or AUDIT - This is in reference to the task making a change (PATCH) or not making a change (AUDIT).
 Tasks that don't make changes are one that generally gather information to be used later
 - Block

   - If there are more than one task to complete a control please keep those in a single task but using a block format.